GOCLAB/goc/contracts/eosio.sudo/README.md

 }
 ```

 Each approver should be able to see that the proposed transaction is setting the code and ABI of the `eosio.sudo` contract.
 But the data is just hex data and therefore not very meaningful to the approver.
-And considering that `eosio.sudo` at this point should be a privileged contract, it would be very dangerous for block producers to just allow a contract to be deployed to a privileged account without knowing exactly which WebAssembly code they are deploying and also auditing the source code that generated that WebAssembly code to ensure it is safe to deploy.
+And considering that `gocio.sudo` at this point should be a privileged contract, it would be very dangerous for block producers to just allow a contract to be deployed to a privileged account without knowing exactly which WebAssembly code they are deploying and also auditing the source code that generated that WebAssembly code to ensure it is safe to deploy.

 This guide assumes that each approver has already audited the source code of the contract to be deployed and has already compiled that code to generate the WebAssembly code that should be byte-for-byte identical to the code that every other approver following the same process should have generated.
 The guide also assumes that this generated code and its associated ABI were provided in the steps in sub-section 2.2.1 that generated the transaction in the deploy_sudo_contract_trx.json file.
 It then becomes quite simple to verify that the proposed transaction is identical to the one the potential approver could have proposed with the code and ABI that they already audited:
 ```